-A further route option for over-size vehicles is being considered for access to the southern parts of the project site.
-Consultation with local councils and RMS is currently underway.
+A further route option for over-size vehicles is now being used for access to the southern parts of the project site.

-The route being considered is approximately 32km from New England Highway to Kelleys Road, Maybole.
+The route is approximately 32km from New England Highway to Kelleys Road, Maybole.
 The route exits the New England Highway to the north of Llangothlin and continues approximately 13km on Ben Lomond Road then on Maybole Road for a further 19 km before turning into Kelleys Road.
 It crosses three Local Government Areas, Glen Innes Severn, Inverell and Armidale.
-The route is being considered for over-dimensional vehicles only and is regarded as more suitable than the currently available access route.